kowainik/summoner/README.md

 ### Run [↑](#structure)

-Building Summoner with the suggested way creates two executables: `summon` and `summon-tui`.
+Building Summoner with the recommended method creates two executables: `summon` and `summon-tui`.
 To run the compiled executable you can use the following commands:

 ```shell
 cabal new-exec summon -- SOME_COMMAND